 Grab some red Solo cups and place them in a heart formation.
-Begin stacking cups on top and see how tall your “heart” can get before falling down!
+Begin stacking cups on top and see how tall your “heart” can get before falling!
 We also like to use popsicle sticks to stack with cups to provide more support.

-It’s amazing how simply giving them a new material can entertain your little ones.
-After building his heart, my son played with the cups and sticks for another hour or so!
+It’s incredible how simply giving them new material can entertain your little ones.
+After building his heart, my son played with the cups and sticks for another hour!

 Sensory Tub: Heart Hunting

-With some simple materials, you can make a Valentine-themed sensory tub for your kids to explore!
-Here’s what we used in our Valentine sensory tub:
+You can make a Valentine-themed sensory tub with simple materials for your kids to explore!
+Here’s what we used in ours:

 Use child-safe kitchen utensils like spoons, ice cream scooper, and tongs to hunt for the heart candies.
 We love this kid-friendly set of tools you can grab for under $10!

-With my five-year-old, I mixed in 20 heart candies in the tub and challenged him to find them all.
-I gave the rule that he had to use the tools to hunt; he couldn’t use his hands.
+With my five-year-old, I mixed 20 heart candies in the tub and challenged him to find them all.
+I gave the rule that he had to use the tools for hunting; he couldn’t use his hands.
 You can adjust this for your child’s age and interest.
 Digging in with your hands is super fun too!

 Valentine Snack Board & Movie

-I love all of those pretty, themed snack boards that seem so popular right now.
+I love those pretty, themed snack boards that seem so popular now.
 But you know what I like even better?
 Letting my kids be involved in helping to make the snack board!

-It may not always look perfect, but he has fun making it, and that’s what matters most!
-Here are some ideas for things to include on a kid-friendly Valentine snack board:
+It may not always look perfect, but he has fun making it, which matters most!
+Here are some ideas for things to include on a kid-friendly Valentine’s snack board:

-- Marshmallow and strawberry kabobs (assembling these is a fine motor practice too!)
+- Marshmallow and strawberry kabobs (assembling these is fine motor practice too!)